-Courses offered online are from the current Park University catalog and are taught in an accelerated eight-week format, five (5) terms per year.
-Students may register for Internet courses any term during their Park University career.
+Courses offered online are from the current Park University catalog and are taught in an eightweek format, five (5) terms per year.
+Students may register for online courses any term during their Park University career.
 The courses offered will supplement the traditional classroom or complete a degree online.
-Up to seven (7) credit hours per term may be taken on the Internet without getting prior written approval for an overload; international nonimmigrant students may not enroll in more than three (3) online credit hours per 16-week semester.
+Up to seven (7) credit hours per term may be taken online without getting prior written approval for an overload; international nonimmigrant students may not enroll in more than three (3) online credit hours per 16-week semester.
 All Park University online courses will count toward residency.
 Park University prides itself on the quality of its courses in all modes of instruction.